protocol/research-website/content/authors/nicola-greco/_index.md

 ---
 # Display name
-name: Nadia Eghbal
+name: Nicola Greco

 # Username (this should match the folder name)
 authors:
-- nadia-eghbal
+- nicola-greco

 # Is this the primary user of the site?
 superuser: false